Church access to FEMA disaster aid affirmed in budget deal

 Although the president equated reimbursements for relief efforts with federal aid for storm damage, churches that enter agreements with FEMA to provide relief services were already eligible for reimbursement for those services.

-Sen. Roy Blunt introduced the FEMA-church legislation that ended up in the budget bill.
+Sen. Roy Blunt, Missouri Republican, introduced the FEMA-church legislation that ended up in the budget bill.
 He said the role of houses of worship in disaster relief efforts only underscores the disparate treatment they received in eligibility for aid.

-“Recent natural disasters have shown how critical houses of worship are in providing essential, and at times life-saving, services when communities need them the most,” said the Missouri Republican.
+“Recent natural disasters have shown how critical houses of worship are in providing essential, and at times life-saving, services when communities need them the most,” he said.
 “Putting houses of worship on an equal footing with other nonprofits will help ensure they have the resources they need to rebuild after a disaster and continue serving their communities.”